Kisky3/TOEIC/README.md

 6.`premiere`: a first public presentation of a play or film.

 7.`scenario`: an outline of a dramatic work; the script of a film.

+8.`scriptwriter`: one who writes the next of play.

+9.`symphony`: a piece of music for an orchestra.